-Although vintage Singer machines are still rated very highly these days, you will find many people ready to tell you that there has been a noticeable decline in the quality of the company's modern machines.
+Although vintage Singer machines are still highly regarded, you will find many people ready to tell you that there has been a noticeable decline in the quality of the company's modern machines.
 And I think there is definitely some truth to this.
 Part of this may be attributed to an industry wide reduction in quality, as sturdy metal parts have gradually been replaced by cheaper plastic components, but that doesn't account for the fact that Singer has been singled out.
 The company's earlier financial difficulties might have something to do with it.

 Singer Sewing Machine Ranges

 The Singer UK website separates its machines into the following categories: